Estimation of deuteron binding energy with renormalization group-based effective interactions using the variational quantum eigensolver: Formalism

-In Fig.~\ref{fig:vsrg_n4lo_3s1_ho}, the matrix elements of the interaction in the oscillator basis are shown for different values of $\lambda$.
-We see that for the bare interaction all the oscillator states are coupled.
-This is a well-known feature~\cite{Bogner2006}.
+Using the momentum space partial wave matrix elements, the corresponding matrix elements in the HO basis have been obtained.
+These are shown in Fig.~\ref{fig:vsrg_n4lo_3s1_ho} for different values of $\lambda$ for the chiral N4LO case.
+We see that for the bare interaction with $N = 7$, all the oscillator states within our model space are coupled.
 However, as $\lambda$ decreases the coupling of the lower oscillator modes to the higher modes decreases.
-Further for a given $n$, the interaction matrix elements between $l = 0$ and $l = 2$ get strongly suppressed at lower values of $\lambda$ similar to the behavior of the momentum space matrix elements.
-This comes about due to the weakening of the repulsive tensor force~\cite{sramanan_convergence}.
+For a given $n$, the interaction matrix elements between $l = 0$ and $2$ are strongly suppressed at lower values of $\lambda$, similar to the behavior of the momentum space matrix elements.
+This is due to the weakening of the repulsive tensor force~\cite{sramanan_convergence}.
+The matrix elements for AV$_{18}$ are similar to those corresponding to chiral N4LO for small values of $\lambda$ and are therefore not presented here.
+However, it is well known that the bare matrix elements of AV$_{18}$ have strong short-range repulsion.
+As we will demonstrate in the next section, this has implications for the convergence of the deuteron energy in small oscillator spaces.

-In the next section, we present our results for the deuteron binding energy in the oscillator basis using $\Vsrg$ interactions using both exact diagonalization and the Qiskit-Aer simulator.
+In the next section, we present our results in the oscillator basis with $\Vsrg$ interactions derived from both chiral N4LO and AV$_{18}$ as inputs, using both exact diagonalization and the Qiskit-Aer simulator.